wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/veg.png" />

 Zesting is a great way to make use of the citrus peels you’d normally just throw out.
-They can add contrast and brightness to any dish.
+They can add contrast and brightness to a dish.

 Some other ideas to find new life for ingredients are:
 - Turning leftover rice into fried rice.
 In fact, that’s actually encouraged as the kind of rice to use since the moisture content is lower